ng-Classic/ng-classic/aio/content/guide/doc-update-start.md

 ## Create a working branch for editing

-All your edits to the Angular documentation are made in a `working` branch in the clone of `personal/angular` on your local computer.
+All your edits to the Angular Classicdocumentation are made in a `working` branch in the clone of `personal/angular` on your local computer.
 You create the working branch from the up-to-date `main` branch of `personal/angular` on your local computer.

-A working branch keeps your changes to the Angular documentation separate from the published documentation until it is ready.
+A working branch keeps your changes to the Angular Classicdocumentation separate from the published documentation until it is ready.
 A working branch also keeps your edits for one issue separate from those of another issue.
 Finally, a working branch identifies the changes you made in the pull request that you submit when you're finished.

 <div class="alert is-important">

 **IMPORTANT**: <br />
-Before you edit any Angular documentation, make sure that you are using the correct `working` branch.
+Before you edit any Angular Classicdocumentation, make sure that you are using the correct `working` branch.
 You can confirm your current branch by running `git status` from your `working` directory before you start editing.

 </div>